sampaioletti/vscode-lldb/README.md

 # Requirements
 - 64-bit OS,
-- Python 3.3 or later (optional, except on Windows).
+- Python 3.3 or later (optional for non-Windows platforms)
+- Python 3.6 64 bit (required on Windows)

 # Quick Start
 Here's a minimal debug configuration to get you started: